kamilkhanlab/nonsmooth-forward-ad/README.md

 The differentiation methods of this module apply to compositions of these operations.
 Additional univariate operations may be included by adapting the handling of `log` or `abs`, and additional bivariate operations may be included by adapting the handling of `*` or `hypot`.
 The overloaded `^` operation only supports integer-valued exponents; rewrite non-integer exponents as e.g. `x^y = exp(y*log(x))`.

 ### Exported functions
 The following functions are exported by `NonsmoothFwdAD`.
 Except where noted, the provided function `f` must be composed from the above operations, and must be written so that its input and output are both generic `Vector{T}`s, with `T` standing in for `Float64`.
+In each case, `f` may be provided as an anonymous function using Julia's `do` syntax.

 - `(y, yDot) = eval_dir_derivative(f::Function, x::Vector{Float64}, xDot::Vector{Float64})`: